-In support of Coeliac Australia‘s Coeliac Awareness Week (March 13-20), we’ve decided to spotlight a number of resources for those who suffer or are close to someone who suffers Coeliac disease.
+In support of Coeliac Australia‘s Coeliac Awareness Week (March 13-20), we’ve decided to spotlight a number of resources for those who suffer from or are close to someone who suffers from Coeliac disease.
 In a nutshell, Coeliac disease is an auto-immune condition in which the body reacts abnormally to gluten.
-For those diagnosed with coeliac disease, the only available ‘treatment’ a strict gluten-free diet 100% of the time.
+For those diagnosed with Coeliac disease, the only available ‘treatment’ a strict gluten-free diet 100% of the time.

 However, the popularity of gluten-free diets has risen over the past few years.
 This follows linking the consumption of gluten to anything from bloating to autism.
 While the truth to these claims is still unknown, we do know that living a gluten-free diet (whether you need to or not) can be linked to a number of other health issues.